UO-OACISS/zerosum/README.md

     - Don't want to pin progress threads.
 Need to identify the origin of the threads.
       MPI, HIP, CUDA threads should be allowed to float within their resource set.

-Capture once:
-    - Process Binding
-    - GPU Binding
-    - OpenMP thread ids
-    - HWLOC topology

-Capture periodically:
-    - List of thread ids
-    - For each thread:
-        - get binding count, ids
-        - get contention value(s)
-    - For each core in process set:
-        - how many threads are on this core?
-            - proportional?
-            - exclusive?
-        - get utilization
 ```

 To get backtrace of each thread: